Supports for businesses impacted by COVID-19

 Waiving of commercial rates

-Rates (with some exceptions) due to local authorities are waived for a 6-month period beginning on 27 March until 27 September 2020 for businesses that have been forced to close due to public health requirements.
+Rates (with some exceptions) due to local authorities are waived for until 31 December 2020 to support businesses impacted by COVID-19.
 Contact your Local Authority for further details.

 Annual returns and tax returns